HectareaGalbis/cl-glfw/docs/input.md

 (get-joystick-buttons jid) => buttons
 ```

 This function returns the state of all buttons of the specified joystick.
-Each element in the array is either `+press+` or `+release+`.
+Each element in the array is either `GLFW_PRESS` or `GLFW_RELEASE`.

 For backward compatibility with earlier versions that did not have [get-joystick-hats](https://hectarea1996.github.io/cl-glfw/input.html#get-joystick-hats), the button array also includes all hats, each represented as four buttons.
 The hats are in the same order as returned by **get-joystick-hats** and are in the order *up*, *right*, *down* and *left*.
-To disable these extra buttons, set the [+joystick-hat-buttons+](https://www.glfw.org/docs/latest/intro_guide.html#GLFW_JOYSTICK_HAT_BUTTONS) init hint before initialization.
+To disable these extra buttons, set the [GLFW_JOYSTICK-HAT-BUTTONS](https://www.glfw.org/docs/latest/intro_guide.html#GLFW_JOYSTICK_HAT_BUTTONS) init hint before initialization.

 If the specified joystick is not present this function will return `nil` but will not generate an error.
 This can be used instead of first calling [joystick-present](https://hectarea1996.github.io/cl-glfw/input.html#joystick-present).